It's well known that wild fan's theories are prone to being Jossed.

 A long running belief about Gin's motive for going with Aizen turned out to be true.
 The theory was that he was looking to betray Aizen and that it would have something to do with Rangiku.
 Both turned out to be the case.

 A very, very old theory where fans theorized Isshin's shinigami identity turned out to be true.
 The theory was that he was a Shiba and the former tenth squad captain in charge of Rangiku and Hitsugaya prior to Hitsugaya becoming its captain.
 The theory was right on all accounts.

-Many people guessed the ending of InuYasha since the first 20 chapters.
-What would happen with Naraku, Kohaku, Miroku, Sango, Kikyo and pretty much everyone in the entire show was figured out years before.
+Many people guessed the final ending of InuYasha after the first 20 chapters.
+What would happen with Naraku, Kohaku, Miroku, Sango, Kikyo and pretty much everyone in the entire show was figured out many years before.

-Naruto had so many fan theories going around that's some were bound to be true:
+Naruto had so many theories going around that's some were bound to be true:

 Itachi.
 Turns out his fans correctly guessed that he actually was a good guy all along and that he was under orders from Konoha's top brass to exterminate the Uchiha clan for plotting rebellion.
 Even Crispin Freeman predicted this, saying that it's the only reason Itachi spends all his time obsessing over Sasuke.

 On the same level as Itachi's, and so bloody obvious we don't need spoilers.
 Be honest with me, how many of you didn't think Naruto was the Fourth Hokage's son?

 Not quite as many shouting victory, but people suggested Naruto's mother was the Kyuubi's last jinchuuriki not long after learning her name.